The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

-Revenue, profit and loss, balance sheets – are these accounting terms that intimidate you?
-This unit will help you to understand the very basics of accounting, from its historical beginnings to the objectives of modern day accountants.
+Revenue, profit and loss, balance sheets are these accounting terms that intimidate you?
+This free course, Introduction to the context of accounting, will help you to understand the very basics of accounting, from its historical beginnings to the objectives of modern day accountants.
 You will learn how an accountant in business balances conflicting demands to maximise market share and profit.

 - Current section: Introduction